 Enter same passphrase again

 - This is where you should enter your passphrase.
 To understand what this means, please see the article Passphrases.
 DO NOT SIMPLY PRESS ENTER!

 The remainder of the output tells you the filename for the key, the public portion of the key, and the key's fingerprint - a small hash of the key itself which is slightly less unique, but easier to compare than the entire key length.

-Congratulations, you have a DSA SSHv2 keypair!
-The remainder of this article will assume you're using a DSA key, and that its name is id_dsa (with corresponding id_dsa.pub file for the public part of the key).
+Congratulations, you have a RSA SSHv2 keypair!
+The remainder of this article will assume you're using a RSA key, and that its name is id_rsa (with corresponding id_rsa.pub file for the public part of the key).

 ssh-keygen -t rsa1